 Sustainable Agriculture Methods

-Over the last decades or so, the effects of increasing oil prices along with the environmental impact caused by burning fossil fuels, such as emission of harmful pollutants and climate change has led to an increase of biomass, in particular to supply biofuels (ethanol, biodiesel) as biofuels are now regarded as an important source of renewable energy to curb greenhouse gas emissions.
+Over the last decades or so, the effects of increasing oil prices along with the environmental impact caused by burning fossil fuels, such as emission of harmful pollutants and climate change has led to an increase of biomass crops.
+In particular those used to supply biofuels (ethanol, biodiesel), as biofuels are now regarded as an important source of renewable energy to curb greenhouse gas emissions.

 But the large scale production of biomass and second generation biofuels may be having dramatic effects on agriculture sustainability and food security.
 While organic agriculture allows for improvements in energy efficiency and reduced CO2 and other green house gas emissions, arable and cultivated land is now being planted with crops that occupy the land for long periods and need not to be replanted after each harvest such as trees grown for wood or timber.